public

 Avoid generating diagnostic report right after server startup as the data will be skewed.

-• Allow Spark to be recorded for a set duration
+• Allow spark to be recorded for a set duration

 (The minimum recommended is 5 minutes)